LILA has three main goals:

 The exploration concludes with a 2-day Summit that recaps and synthesizes insights and progress made during the year.
 Member organizations can send several additional representatives to this gathering that will also include LILA alumni Chairs, Associates, and faculty guests.

-To date LILA has hosted over 92 gatherings and produced research briefings and insight articles on themes around knowledge, organizational effectiveness, learning, collaboration and leadership in organizations.
-Recent areas of focus have included Flexpertise: Developing Adaptive Practices in Organization (2014), Managing Complexity(2015), Adaptive Cultures (2016) and Emergence in Organizations (2017), Collective Mindfulness (2018) and Ecologies of Learning (2019), System Leadership (2020), The Human Factor (2021) and Placemaking (2022).
+To date LILA has hosted over 96 gatherings and produced research briefings and insight articles on themes around knowledge, organizational effectiveness, learning, collaboration and leadership in organizations.
+Recent areas of focus have included Flexpertise: Developing Adaptive Practices in Organization (2014), Managing Complexity(2015), Adaptive Cultures (2016) and Emergence in Organizations (2017), Collective Mindfulness (2018) and Ecologies of Learning (2019), System Leadership (2020), The Human Factor (2021) Placemaking (2022) and Learning on the Edge(2023).